Before we get into this though, I hope you know a few things:

 Once you're home / Maternity leave

 That little break was so worth it and it made me feel more sure of what I would tell the lactation consultant (LC) when I made that appointment.
-I was able to try a few of the suggestions and pieces of advice we got at the hospital, talk to our doctor, and feel a little more settled before calling the LC.
+I was able to try a few of the suggestions and pieces of advice we got at the hospital, talk to our doctor, and feel a little more settled before calling the LC.3.
+Take advantage of any LC benefits you have and get to them as soon as you can!

 If your little one is struggling to latch, they'll have the insight to help you take steps forward.
 If you're struggling to produce, they can help with that.
 They're there for a reason and I didn't feel nearly as awkward as I expected to feel in that appointment.
 Remember, just because breastfeeding is natural doesn't mean that it'll come easily or naturally!